1. TV and Radio Ads (52%)

 10. Billboard Ads (25%)

-Out-of-home media has always been one of the most attention grabbing forms of advertising and that’s not going to change anytime soon.
-Today’s moms stay on the go and one of the best ways to get your message to them is to engage with them while they are on the move.
-While moms are driving, taking public transportation, or shopping they are more receptive to the messages around them than they may realize.
+Out-of-home media has always been one of the most attention grabbing forms of advertising, and that’s not going to change anytime soon.
+Today’s moms are on the go, driving their kids to school, taking public transportation, or shopping for household goods.
+Retail locations naturally open their minds to be more receptive to messages and offerings.